-- Find parameters such that Weibulls are good fits; - Runs scored and allowed per game are statistically independent; - Pythagorean Won-Loss Formula is a consequence of our model; - Best $\gamma$ (both close to observed best 1.82): - ♦ Method of Least Squares: 1.79; - Method of Maximum Likelihood: 1.74.
+- Find parameters such that Weibulls are good fits; - Runs scored and allowed per game are statistically independent; - Pythagorean Won-Loss Formula is a consequence of our model; - Best γ (both close to observed best 1.82): Method of Least Squares: 1.79; Method of Maximum Likelihood: 1.74. - Adjusted Pythagorean formula for head-to-head match-ups.